rif42/QuantumInformatics/README.md

 Normal or classical bits has 2 states, 1 and 0. but qubits can have as many as it wants, because qubits follows the spin property, which has infinite amount of possible angles or rotations.
 However, all quantum particles (therefore qubits) will be [quantized](assets/https://en.wikipedia.org/wiki/Quantization_(physics)) when measured, so they become classical bits with 1 and 0.

-## Meeting 4
+## Meeting 4 (part 1) - Measuring Rotated Qubit
 ![lecture1](assets/1.jpg)

 This image shows the calculation of rotating a qubit spin and measuring its probability output.
 lets say we have a pair of qubits with two basis which we want to transform into another basis:

 $$